sstsimulator/sst-macro/docs/developer/developer.md

 ### Section 2.3: Keyword Registration<a name="sec:keywords"></a>

 As stated previously, SProCKit actually implements all the machinery for parameter files.
 This is not part of the SST-macro core.
-To avoid annoying bugs, the SProCKit input system requires all allowed values for input parameters to be declared.
+To avoid annoying bugs, the SProCKit input system provides mechanisms for having allowed values be declared ahead of time.
 This can happen in any source file through static initialization macros.
 Only one invocation is allowed per source file, but keywords can be registered in as many source files as desired.
 The macro is used in the global namespace:

 ````
 RegisterKeywords("nx", "ny", "nz");
 ````
 This registers some basic keywords that might be used in a 3D grid application.
+If strict mode is turned on, any parameters in the input file not matching a known parameter will produce an error.

 In many cases a parameter is an enumerated value or fits a pattern.
 SProCKit allows regular expressions to be declared as valid patterns for a keyword.